🔥

 Truth is, even 100 seems enough if most of them are messages like: Is this item in stock?
 Does it come in red?
 What’s my order status?

-Well, this is exactly what a WhatsApp chatbot can help you with.
+Well, this is where a WhatsApp chatbot comes in handy.

-Stay tuned to find out more about this topic—and then some.
+Stay tuned to find out more about this topic.

 In this article: